-If your system is equipped with the optional CFM gauge, use the flexible poly tubing provided to connect the gauge to the Pitot tube.
+If your system is equipped with the optional CFM gauge, use the flexible FEP tubing provided to connect the gauge to the Pitot tube.
 Both the gauge and the Pitot tube are equipped with push-in fittings.
 When cutting and fitting the flexible tubes, ensure that they are not cut so short as to cause binding or kinking.
 Tubing should gently hang between both points and away from the blower body.

-The tubes must be installed as shown in Figure 2-4.
-Run tubes through the holes in place on the blower support channels.
+The tubing must be installed as shown in Figure 2-5.

-Figure 2-4 - Air lines and Pitot tube connection to the CFM gauge.
+Figure 2-5 - Air lines and Pitot tube connection to the CFM gauge.